Corner Reflector Plasmonic Nanoantennas for Enhanced Single-Photon Emission: Introduction

 A metallic plane typically reflects a substantial portion of an incident wave originating from a large distance, due to the significant mismatch between its optical properties and those of the surrounding dielectric.
-However, when a noble metal plane is placed near a dipolar source, it can significantly influence the emission rate \cite{novotny2006}, similar to the behavior observed with emission near NPs.
+However, when a noble metal plane is placed near a dipolar source, it can significantly influence the emission rate \cite{novotny2006} in a similar manner to the behavior observed with emission near NPs.
 Therefore, analyzing only the radiation pattern of emitted photons is insufficient for designing CR-based NAs.
 A comprehensive analysis, including the effects on radiative emission and loss rates, has been conducted.
 The impact of the thickness of the metal films on these properties has also been addressed.

-\section{Materials and Methods}
+\section{{Materials and Methods}}

-The numerical calculations were conducted using ANSYS Lumerical FDTD Solutions, release 2024 R2.1, on a HP Z6 G4 Workstation with two Intel Xeon 6226R processors and 512GB of RAM.
-For the finite-difference time-domain (FDTD) simulations, a variable-size discretization was employed, with a finer grid in the dipole-nanoparticle region.
+The numerical calculations were conducted using ANSYS Lumerical FDTD Solutions, release 2024 R2.1, on a HP Z6 G4 Workstation with two Intel Xeon 6226R processors and 512 GB of RAM.
+For the FDTD simulations, a variable-size discretization was employed, with a finer grid in the dipole-nanoparticle region.
 The discretization parameters were adjusted based on a series of convergence analyses, setting the maximum grid step to $\Delta l=1$ nm within this region.
-To reduce computational costs, the symmetry planes $XZ$ and $YZ$ were utilized for the feeder system, and $YZ$ symmetry was exploited in simulations including the CR.
+To reduce computational costs, the symmetry planes $XZ$ and $YZ$ were utilized for the feeder system, and $YZ$ symmetry was exploited in simulations, including the CR.
+In principle, exploiting the symmetry of the problem when specifying the boundary conditions should not affect the accuracy of the obtained solutions, which should remain consistent with the symmetry considerations, regardless of the boundary conditions used.
+Nevertheless, several test computations were carried out without the symmetry boundary conditions, and no significant differences were observed in the results.
 The dipole source emitted a short pulse covering the spectral region between $300$ and $800$ nm.
 The total duration of the simulations was set to $T=150$ fs.
-The analyses focused on a target wavelength $\lambda_{Ag}=450$ nm for silver and $\lambda_{Au}=600$ nm for gold, both red-shifted from their respective resonances with similar spectral separations.
+The analyses focused on a target wavelength $\lambda_{Ag}=450$ nm for silver and $\lambda_{Au}=600$ nm for gold.
+The wavelength of interest in any application will depend on the specific fluorophore being used.
+To ensure a fair comparison between the two metals, which have different plasmonic resonance wavelengths, the target wavelengths for the silver and gold NAs were arbitrarily selected to be redshifted from their respective resonances by similar spectral separations, typical of those found in applications.